Use time-off bidding periods to efficiently and fairly process your agents' vacation time-off requests.

 After the Opening date/time, new time-off requests become preferred, wait-listed.
 WFM begins pooling these requests for future processing.
 Agents should be encouraged to enter their most preferred time-off choice, even if they don't know whether or not it will be granted.
 The automatic bidding process works most efficiently when the most preferred time-off choice is in the request pool, because it does not have to stop to allow the agent to make another time-off choice.

-After entered their first choice, agents set their bidding status to Ready, enabling bidding process to consider the request at the appropriate time.
+After entering their first choice, agents set their bidding status to Ready, enabling bidding process to consider the request at the appropriate time.
 If agents are not participating in the bidding and not requesting time-off, they must still set their bidding status to Ready.
 If they do nothing, their status is Entering, which prompts the automatic process to stop and wait for time-off requests.

 3. Automatic bid assignment process runs.
 Agents modify their time off choices, if necessary